Elementary School Transition Updates

 - Establish an alternative eligibility criterion to identify pupils needing special education services.

-- Create greater enrollment balance to the extent possible among the District's four elementary schools across demographic categories.
+- Discontinuing the 45/15 schedule allows for greater enrollment balance to the extent possible among the District's four elementary schools across demographic categories.

-- Plan for future enrollment growth by balancing building utilization throughout our system in a cost-effective manner.
+- Discontinuing the 45/15 schedule allows us to plan for future enrollment growth by balancing building utilization throughout our system in a cost-effective manner.

 - Enrollment balance to reflect the diversity of the Austin Public Schools